 - A. No portion of a fence or wall shall extend beyond the property line of the fenced property into the public right-of-way without approval of the Director.
-It may also be necessary to obtain a License Agreement prior to erecting a fence in the public right-of-way. - B. All fences and walls including fence support systems such as posts, pillars and columns shall be set back a minimum of 2 feet from the back edge of the sidewalk or traveled walkway to allow for safe passage by persons on a sidewalk or traveled walkway. - C. Vehicle access gates must be setback at a minimum 20 feet from flowline of the street or back of curb in order to meet vehicle stacking requirements. - D. Gates adjacent to sidewalks, alleys and public rights-of-way shall open inward to the private property. - E. All fence locations on through-lots shall be reviewed on a case-by-case basis by the Director following the waiver criteria specified in Section 17.2.5 of this Zoning Ordinance.
+It may also be necessary to obtain a License Agreement prior to erecting a fence in the public right-of-way. - B. All fences and walls including fence support systems such as posts, pillars and columns shall be set back a minimum of 2 feet from the back edge of the sidewalk or traveled walkway to allow for safe passage by persons on a sidewalk or traveled walkway. - C. Vehicle access gates must be setback at a minimum 20 feet from flow line of the street or back of curb in order to meet vehicle stacking requirements. - D. Gates adjacent to sidewalks, alleys and public rights-of-way shall open inward to the private property. - E. All fence locations on through-lots shall be reviewed on a case-by-case basis by the Director following the waiver criteria specified in Section 17.2.5 of this Zoning Ordinance. - F. A 4-foot fence that is a minimum of 50 percent open may be permitted within a sight triangle with review and approval of the City of Lakewood Traffic Engineering Division (See Figure 17.7.14).